Salt Lake City

 How long does it take to get my plans approved and a permit issued?

 For plan check information and status you can call the Building Services offices at 801-535-6000 with your plan review number that is given to you at the time you log the plans in and pay the plan review fee.
-You can also check the status of a plan through the City’s Citizens Access Portal at https://citizenportal.slcgov.com
+You can also check the status of a plan through the City’s Citizens Access Portal.

-Note that exterior repairs, additions, modifications in a Historic District need to apply for a Certificate of Appropriateness with the City’s Planning Division, where their approval is required prior to issuance of a building permit.
-In some instances, a permit can be delayed due to other external City required processes such as In-line additions, Conditional Use Permitting, Special Exceptions, Subdivision … etc. A Zoning/Planning reviewer will inform an applicant of the need for a special process generally during the time of a required pre-screen of a proposed project.
+Note: Exterior repairs, additions, modifications in a Local Historic District need to apply for a Certificate of Appropriateness with the City’s Planning Division prior to applying for a building permit, where their approval is required prior to issuance of a building permit.
+In some instances, a permit can be delayed due to other external City required processes such as Conditional Use Permitting, Special Exceptions, Subdivision … etc. A Zoning/Planning reviewer will inform an applicant of the need for a special process generally during the time of a required pre-screen of a proposed project.

 How do I schedule an inspection?